 The port area is just a block away from Nankinmachi.
 As we neared the port area, we passed under the huge Hamate Bypass on the Kobe waterfront which was extensively damaged during the quake of 1995.
 Its another marvel of Japanese technology.

 Up ahead a high wooden scaffold had been constructed with red paper lanterns hanging from all sides.
 On the scaffold called Yagura, a group of girls were performing to the “Kawachi Ondo“.
-Many vendors had set up food stalls where one can enjoy delicious food.
+Many vendors had set up food stalls where you can enjoy delicious Kobe food.

 Bon Odori ( 盆踊り) or simply known as the Bon dance, is a style of dancing performed during Obon, a festival lasting over a period of five days, welcoming the spirits of the dead.
 The style of the Bon dance varies from region to region.